shivam-todi/shivamtodi/README.md

 # 1) We sort all points according to x and y coordinates.

-# 2) Divide all points in two halves.
+# 2) Divide points in y sorted array around the vertical line into two halves.

 # 3) Recursively find the smallest distances in both subarrays.